Grant-Redmond/cryptwallet/README.md

 ### Welcome to CRYPT.
 A simple and clean Bitcoin wallet.

-This is a simple and clean Bitcoin wallet.
+This is an easy to use and completely decentral Bitcoin wallet.
 A frictionless way to connect to the bitcoin blockchain, receive a wallet address and backup phrase, and start storing and sending bitcoins!

 * CRYPT is 100% free.
 We do not charge any transaction fees
 * We never touch or hold any of your funds what so ever